 We are rebuilding the former Lasker Rink and Pool to better integrate the facility into the landscape, offer new and enhanced outdoor activities, and increase access for communities around the north end of Central Park.

 The transformation of the Lasker Rink and Pool site on the Harlem Meer is the most significant and complex project ever undertaken by the Conservancy.
 It represents the culmination of our work to re-establish the north end of the Park as a vital resource for the surrounding community.
-When complete, the fully accessible center at the Harlem Meer will offer new and enhanced outdoor activities and provide unhindered access across the north end of the Park—both by reconnecting the watercourse that travels through the Ravine, allowing it to run unobstructed from the Pool into the Meer, and re-establishing the pedestrian path that was once alongside it.
+When complete, the fully accessible Davis Center will offer new and enhanced outdoor activities and provide unhindered access across the north end of the Park—both by reconnecting the watercourse that travels through the Ravine, allowing it to run unobstructed from the Pool into the Meer, and re-establishing the pedestrian path that was once alongside it.

 About the Restoration

-When completed, the new center at the Harlem Meer will provide:
+When completed, the new Davis Center will provide:

 • Year-round free and low-cost programming and expanded recreational opportunities, with increased access to nature